FAB1150/ESP32_fan_control/README.md

 ## Set up the code
 We're almost done!
 Now you need to set up the code.

 This README guides you through the basic settings, they'll easily get you up and running.
-It skips some of the settings you don't need to edit for it to work correctly, but they're all described in the code and pretty straight forward, so
+It skips some of the settings you don't need to edit for it to work correctly, but they're all described in the code and pretty straight forward!

 #### It is well documented, but make sure to follow this readme at least for the thermistor calibration!